 In a recent work \cite{rh}, we studied interacting spinor bosons at integer fillings loaded in a square optical lattice in the presence of non-Abelian gauge fields.
-In the strong coupling limit, it leads to the Rotated Ferromagnetic Heisenberg model (RFHM) which is a new class of quantum spin models with a strong SOC.
-For a special equivalent class, we identified a new spin-orbital entangled commensurate ground state: the Z-x state.
+In the strong coupling limit, it leads to the the spin $ S $ Rotated Ferromagnetic Heisenberg model which is a new class of quantum spin models to describe quantum magnetisms in cold atom systems or some materials with strong SOC \cite{wu,classdm1,classdm2}.
+Along a anisotropic line of 2d SOC, we identified a new spin-orbital entangled commensurate ground state: the Z-x state.
 It supports not only commensurate magnons (C-C$_0$,C-C$_{\pi}$), but also a new gapped elementary excitation: in-commensurate magnon (C-IC).
-The existence of the C-IC above a commensurate phase is a salient feature of the RFHM.
-They indicate the short-ranged in-commensurate order embedded in a long-range ordered commensurate ground state.
-They are the seeds to drive various new classes of quantum phase transitions under the changes of various parameters.
-In this paper, we study the dramatic effects of an external Zeeman field $H$ applied to the RFHM.
+The C-IC magnons may become the seeds to drive possible new classes of quantum C-IC transitions under various external probes.
+In this paper, we study possible dramatic effects of an external Zeeman field $H$ applied to the Rotated Ferromagnetic Heisenberg model.